AndrDm/blog/content/labview/dll/dll_in_assembler.md

 Important point: The x64 ABI considers the registers RAX, RCX, RDX, R8, R9, R10, R11, and XMM0-XMM5 volatile.
 When present, the upper portions of YMM0-YMM15 and ZMM0-ZMM15 are also volatile.
 On AVX512VL, the ZMM, YMM, and XMM registers 16-31 are also volatile.
 When AMX support is present, the TMM tile registers are volatile.
 Consider volatile registers destroyed on function calls unless otherwise safety-provable by analysis such as whole program optimization.

 The x64 ABI considers registers RBX, RBP, RDI, RSI, RSP, R12, R13, R14, R15, and XMM6-XMM15 nonvolatile.
 They must be saved and restored by a function that uses them.

+#### Return values

+A scalar return value that can fit into 64 bits, including the **`__m64`** type, is returned through **RAX**.
+Non-scalar types including floats, doubles, and vector types such as [`__m128`](https://learn.microsoft.com/en-us/cpp/cpp/m128?view=msvc-170), [`__m128i`](https://learn.microsoft.com/en-us/cpp/cpp/m128i?view=msvc-170), [`__m128d`](https://learn.microsoft.com/en-us/cpp/cpp/m128d?view=msvc-170) are returned in XMM0.
+The state of unused bits in the value returned in RAX or XMM0 is undefined.

+User-defined types can be returned by value from global functions and static member functions.
+To return a user-defined type by value in RAX, it must have a length of 1, 2, 4, 8, 16, 32, or 64 bits.

 That is.
 Now we're ready to departure.

 ## Assembler